How to Use the Instant Pot for Indian and Pakistani Cooking

 Cons of the Instant Pot:

-- The inner pots are thin-bottomed, so it doesn’t retain heat as well as thicker bottomed pots.
+- The inner pot is thin-bottomed, so it doesn’t retain heat as well as thicker bottomed pots.

 - It takes longer to sauté out (bhunna) curries like this beef stew to get rid of the excess liquid.

 - It’s not ‘Instant’.
 I find meats like beef and mutton take longer in the Instant Pot than in traditional pressure cookers.

 Is the Instant Pot good for Indian cooking?